 Once you have an escrow account with your lender or servicer, it can be difficult to remove later if you change your mind.

-Can be targets for scammers
+Can be a target for scammers

-Ultimately, an escrow account is a common financial tool mortgage lenders and servicers use, helping to ensure your obligations as a homeowner are met without much effort on your part (aside from making your mortgage payment).
-However, if escrow isn’t required, you may want to explore alternative uses for those funds.
+Ultimately, an escrow account is a common financial tool lenders and servicers use, helping to ensure your obligations as a homeowner are met without much effort on your part (aside from making your mortgage payment).
+However, if escrow isn’t required, you might want to explore alternative uses for those funds.